 ABOUT US

-As a living system, the Socio-environmental Alliance Fondos del Sur can represent a fractal, reflecting in the global landscape the multiple actions and consistent values carried out at the regional and local levels in the Global South.
-Therefore, the alliance aims to be a strong and reliable presence in the field of Socio-environmental Justice, acting as a connection between its funds, being close to the guardians of life, and promoting decolonial narratives and narratives of respect and equity in philanthropy.
+As a living system, Alianza can be seen as a fractal: it reflects on the global stage the consistent actions and values taking place at local and regional levels across the Global South.
+That is why it aims to be a strong and reliable presence in the field of socio-environmental justice, acting as a bridge between its member funds and the guardians of life, and promoting decolonial narratives grounded in respect and equity in philanthropy.

 logo alianza